 The Deadly Choices campaign encourages behaviour change through healthy lifestyle choices.
 The campaign includes TV and radio commercials, print and social media elements.
-Recent commercials have been written and directed by Wayne Blair, Award Winning Director of the film Sapphires and the ABC’s Redfern Now and feature prominent Indigenous Australians and Deadly Choices Ambassadors such as Sam Thaiday and Steve Renouf.
+Recent commercials have been written and directed by Wayne Blair, Award Winning Director of the film Sapphires and the ABC’s Redfern Now and feature prominent Indigenous Australians and Deadly Choices Ambassadors such as Steve Renouf.

 Deadly Choices Ambassadors

 Ambassadors include prominent Indigenous persons across a range of sports, and in music and the arts, who can use their role to highlight the healthly lifestyle choices.